ETakola/drelinatakola.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome!
+I’m Dr. Elina Takola.
+I am a postdoctoral researcher and the leader of the BIOECOS group at Helmholtz Centre for Environmental Research (UFZ)."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Academic Pages

-**Welcome

-Hi, I’m Dr. Elina Takola.
-I lead the BIOECOS group at Red Brick University, where we study how individual animals move and behave in their environments.
+I study how individual animals move and behave in their environments.
 By combining GPS tracking with satellite data, we’re uncovering how each animal’s unique choices shape their ecological niche.

 While many studies look at populations as a whole, we know less about what drives differences between individuals.
 My research focuses on filling that gap, using northern lapwings as a case study to see how individuals select habitat and move differently through the landscape.
 Major Achievements